karstarkastro/coursera-itessde/README.md

 # coursera-itessde
-Repository of the assignments that were part of the Coursera course named Introduction to Embedded Systems Software and Development Environments from University of Colorado Boulder
+Repository of the assignments done by me that were part of the Coursera course named Introduction to Embedded Systems Software and Development Environments from University of Colorado Boulder

 * Week1
 Embedded System Development Components